ScoredOne/NanoJson/README.md

     // NanoJ.ToString() == NanoJ.ToString(ToStringFormat.All)
 }
 ```
-Because of nJson's on demand nature, ToString functionality is not available, it will need to be pinned to extract it.
+Because of nJson's on demand nature, ToString functionality is not currently available, it will need to be pinned to extract it.
 (Future feature consideration)

 ### TryGet*